utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

   - type: link
     name: "Shifting Left with Postman"
     url: "https://blog.postman.com/shifting-left-with-postman/"
-warning: false
 ---

-[Mock servers](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/) simulate an API by returning predefined data, enabling you to develop or test against an API before it's production-ready (or without using production data).
+[Mock servers](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/) simulate an API by returning predefined data, enabling you to develop or test an API before it's ready for production (or without using production data).
 In Postman, mock servers rely on [examples](/docs/sending-requests/examples/) saved in a collection to return mock data.
 Follow the steps below to get a hands-on demonstration of how mock servers and examples work together, and to learn how you can integrate them into your API workflow.

 ## Contents